-There is a huge price to pay if America continues to let our population numbers spin out of control.
+In America, there is a huge price to pay if our population numbers spin out of control.
 Make yourself aware of this growing crisis every day by watching the news and following online stories, especially regarding problems right in your own hometown.